carpentries-incubator/data-harvesting-for-agriculture/_episodes/03-Geospatial-Lesson.md

 title: "Geospatial Data and SSURGO"
 output: html_document
 include_overview: true
-source: Rmd
----

-#### Motivating Questions:
+questions:
  - What are the common file types in agricultural data?
  - What applications do I need to open these files?
  - How can I make maps of my yield or application?

-#### Objectives with Spatial Data:
+objectives:
  - Determine whether data are stored in vector or raster format
  - Identify the coordinate system for a dataset
  - Talk about when data don't have a projection defined (missing .prj file)
  - Determine UTM zone of a dataset
  - Reproject the dataset into UTM
  - Import geospatial files into your R environment
  - Visualize geospatial data with R
  - Create geospatial files from lat/long coordinates
  - Create an ab-line

-#### Keypoints:
+keypoints:
  - sf is prefereable for data analysis; it is easier to access the dataframe
  - Projecting your data in utm is necessary for many of the geometric operations you perform (e.g. making trial grids and splitting plots into subplot data)
  - Different data formats that you are likely to encounter include gpkg, shp (cpg, dbf, prj, sbn, sbx), geojson, and tif **Dena: We don't discuss most of these in the lesson - tweak description or add overview?**
+source: Rmd
+---

 > ## Introducing Spatial Data with SSURGO data
 >